Correcting the fiber-aperture bias affecting galaxy stellar populations in the Sloan Digital Sky Survey. Aperture corrections to absorption indices based on CALIFA integral field observations: Modeling the aperture biases of fiber spectra from IFS data cubes

-The 2D PSF of the datacubes on the sky plane has a typical FWHM of $\sim 2.6$~arcsec, which essentially enables a reliable simulation of the light collected in an SDSS fiber as long as the target redshift of the simulation is larger than the native redshift of the galaxy.
-Indeed $>97.3$\% of the SDSS galaxies considered for stellar population analysis \citep[i.e. selected by $\mathrm{SNR}>10$ and $z>0.005$, e.g][Mattolini et al. 2025 in press]{gallazzi+05} are above the maximum redshift of the CALIFA sample.
-We can thus cover most of the relevant parameter space with reliable simulations, with the only exception of the very low redshift tail of the SDSS distribution.
+The 2D PSF of the data cubes on the sky plane has a typical FWHM of $\sim 2.6$~arcsec (corresponding to 0.25 to 1.5 kpc over the redshift range of the CALIFA sample), which essentially enables a reliable simulation of the light collected in an SDSS fiber as long as the target redshift of the simulation is larger than the native redshift of the galaxy.
+We find that $>97.3$\% of the SDSS galaxies considered for stellar population analysis \citep[i.e., selected by $\mathrm{S/N}>10$ and $z>0.005$, e.g., ][]{Mattolini:2025,gallazzi+05} are above the maximum redshift of the CALIFA sample.
+We can thus cover most of the relevant parameter space with reliable simulations, with the only exception of the very low-redshift tail of the SDSS distribution.

+It should be noted that in the case of MaNGA one should restrict to the secondary sample ($3\,724$ galaxies) in order to cover $\gtrsim 2.5 \mathrm{R_e}$, sacrificing spatial resolution to worse than $\sim 2$\ kpc for the vast majority of the sample,\footnote{See figure 1 on \url{https://www.sdss4.org/dr14/manga/manga-target-selection/} \citep{Wake:2017}.} which is inadequate for our purposes.
+Similarly, SAMI ($2\,100$ galaxies) privileged sample statistics over spatial resolution, with a much poorer sampling \citep[61 fibers per galaxy, as opposed to 331 in CALIFA;][]{Bryant:2015} and much lower effective resolution.
+In fact, from \cite{Croom+2021} we can estimate that the effective radius of galaxies above $\sim 10^{9.5}\,\mathrm{M_\odot}$ (i.e., the mass range relevant to SDSS stellar population analysis) projects to between 1 and 5 arcseconds, thus between $\sim 0.5$ and 3 times the PSF FWHM.
+This is at least a factor of 3 worse than CALIFA, for which the average ratio between the effective radius and the PSF FWHM ranges approximately between 5 and 10 (16th--84th percentiles).